metroite/datapacks/releases/r2/README.md

 * <details><summary>introducing <b>usefulender</b></summary>

   * ender pearls won't deal damage
-    * if they're thrown at a dragon egg, the player will be teleported someplace far away
+  * if ender pearls are thrown at a dragon egg, the player will be teleported someplace far away
-    * they don't need to be thrown either, just hold them in your offhand and shoot with a (cross)bow
+  * ender pearls can be bound to arrows (hold an ender pearl in your offhand while shooting)
 </details>

 * <details><summary>introducing <b>ventilators</b></summary>

   * <details><summary>ventilators push entities in certain directions</summary><img src="https://user-images.githubusercontent.com/22453965/44302121-22ede900-a323-11e8-8969-cffe714eada4.png" alt="active and inactive ventilators"></details>

     * a <i>Batwing</i> dropped by bats will be needed to empower an observer into a ventilator by righclicking onto it
     * greatly affects arrows and ender pearls
 </details>

 * <details><summary><b>witchtrading</b> updated</summary>

-  * actually made functional
+  * actually made it functional
-  * approach while holding then trading poisonous potatoes with witches
+  * approach witches while holding poisonous potatoes, then trade them
 </details>

 ### Not part of the Hurtful Pack: